7 min read / 1 October 2024 / yasmin sharp

 Conclusion

-Whether you want to make bar soap or liquid soap, the type of soap ingredients and ingredients you'll use will be pretty similar.
+Whether you want to make bar soap or liquid soap, the type of soap ingredients you'll use will be pretty similar.

 Once you have the oils, lye and distilled water, mixing bowls and measuring tools and the right safety gear to protect your skin, you can get started.